Equivariant volume extremization and holography: Equivariant volume with higher times

 As an example we give some more explicit expressions about the four-dimensional case.
 These will be heavily used in the following since in this paper we will mostly consider geometries that are fibrations over four-dimensional compact orbifolds $\Morb_4$.
-For clarity of notation, we will use capital letters $(V^A_I,A,I)$ for the higher-dimensional geometry, and lower case letters $(v^a_i,a,i)$ for $\Morb_4$.
-The fan of a four-dimensional compact orbifolds is just a collections of two-dimensional integers vectors $v^a$, $a=1,\dots, \fan$ that define a convex polygon in the plane.
-The fixed points are associated with the cones $(v^a,v^{a+1})$, where we take a counter-clock-wise order for the vector and identify cyclically $v^{d+a}=v^a$.
-Notice that in the compact four-dimensional case the number of fixed points is equal to the number of vectors in the fan and we can use the index $a=1,\ldots, d$ to label both.
-With the notations of \cite{Martelli:2023oqk} we define the quantities \be \epsilon_i^a =\frac{\epsilon \cdot u^a_i}{d_{a,a+1}} \, ,\qquad i=1,2 \, ,\ee where $u^a_i$ are the inward normals to the cones $(v^a,v^{a+1})$. explicitly
+For clarity of notation, we will use capital letters $(V^A_I,A,I)$ for the higher-dimensional geometry and lower-case letters $(v^a_i,a,i)$ for $\Morb_4$.
+The fan of a four-dimensional compact orbifold is just a collection of two-dimensional integer vectors $v^a$, $a=1,\dots, \fan$, that define a convex polygon in the plane.
+The fixed points are associated with the cones $(v^a,v^{a+1})$, where we take a counter-clockwise order for the vector and identify cyclically $v^{a+d}=v^a$.
+Notice that in the compact four-dimensional case the number of fixed points is equal to the number of vectors in the fan and we can use the index~$a$ to label both.
+With the notations of \cite{Martelli:2023oqk} we define the quantities